filipdumitrascu/parallel_graph/README.md

 ## Statement

 Implement a generic thread pool, then use it to traverse a graph and compute the sum of the elements contained by the nodes.
-You will be provided with a serial implementation of the graph traversal and with most of the data structures needed to implement the thread pool.
+A serial implementation of the graph traversal and with most of the data structures needed to implement the thread pool are provided.
-Your job is to write the thread pool routines and then use the thread pool to traverse the graph.
+Thread pool routines and graph traversal are implemented.

 ## Support Code

 The support code consists of the directories:

 - `src/` is the skeleton parallel graph implementation.
-  You will have to implement missing parts marked as `TODO` items.

 - `utils/` utility files (used for debugging & logging)